 - 5.1 The Association will consider "write offs" in the following circumstances: - 1.
-The age/level of debt in the context of the likely cost of recovery makes it noncost effective to pursue; - 2.
-The debt was charged more than 2 years ago and there has been no payment or activity on the account (contact with the debtor) in the last year; - 3.
+The age/level of debt/credit in the context of the likely cost of recovery/refund makes it not cost effective to pursue/refund.; - The debt/credit has existed for more than 2 years and there has been no payment or activity on the account (contact with the debtor/creditor) in the last year; - 3.
 The individual has been admitted to long-term hospital or institutional care and has insufficient income or capital to meet the debt; - 4.
 The individual has been declared bankrupt or has been sequestrated and limited or no dividend is payment. - 5.
 The individual has been referred to a debt recovery agency and no trace has been found of the debtor - 6.
 The individual has left without notifying a forwarding address and reasonable attempts to establish their current whereabouts have been unsuccessful

-- The individual has no assets, is dependent on state benefits and is likely to be so for the foreseeable future and recovery of the debt could not be achieved without causing undue hardship; - 8.
+- 7. The individual has no assets, is dependent on state benefits and is likely to be so for the foreseeable future and recovery of the debt could not be achieved without causing undue hardship; - 8.
 The individual is deceased and their estate is insufficient to meet the debt or there is no next of kin to receive the credit - 9.
 The debt is prescribed. - 10.
 The level of debt has been reduced following the outcome of a court case - 11.
 The debt or part of the debt should be written off due to processing error/s on the account which make it irrecoverable. - 5.2 Where smaller debts or credits have been written off in respect of Criteria 1 and 2 above, the threshold for non cost effective credits and debits will be 2 years/£100.
-This threshold will be reviewed with this policy every 3 years. - 5.3 The Head of Housing and/or Head of Finance may also prepare a list of debts/credits to be written off which meet a set criteria in order to more efficiently identify accounts for write-off.
-For example: - the debt was charged more than 2 years ago, and - there has been no payment or activity on the account (contact with the debtor) in the last year.
+This threshold will be reviewed with this policy every 3 years.